Orthogonal frequency-division multiplexing for simultaneous gate operations on multiple qubits via a shared control line: Conclusion

 \section{Conclusion}

-We have analyzed an FDM-based qubit control scheme that does not require additional circuit elements.
-We have focused on the pulse length, equivalently considering the spacing of the drive frequencies, to achieve high-fidelity simultaneous gate operations on multiple qubits through a single control line.
+We have analyzed an FDM-based qubit control via a single control line.
+We have focused on the pulse length, equivalently considering the spacing of the drive frequencies, to achieve high-fidelity simultaneous gate operations on multiple qubits.
 Our results indicate that orthogonality of the drive-pulse frequencies considerably improves gate fidelity.
 Notably, even when the frequency spacing was reduced to half of the orthogonal condition, the system retained comparable fidelity levels.
 These results potentially broaden the design space for spectrum allocation and pulse length of microwave signals.

 Our approach shares conceptual similarities with OFDM, a technique widely used in wireless communication systems.
 However, unlike OFDM in wireless communication systems, the noncommutativity of the time-dependent Hamiltonian in quantum systems introduces residual crosstalk.
 Addressing such quantum effects to further enhance the gate fidelity is an important direction for future research.